-Now, if something that does not exist cannot bring itself or anything else into being, this means that a being that does exist, must bring everything into existence.
-Otherwise, how does anything exist?
-However, this being cannot be limited to time and space.
+anything exist?
+However, this Being cannot be limited to time and space.
 Time and space are limited and have a beginning and an end.
 If they have a beginning, there was a point when they did not exist.
 If they did not exist, they could not bring themselves into being.
-If time and space cannot bring themselves into being, then, certainly, any being which is limited to time and space cannot bring itself or time and space, and the universe and everything therein, into being.
+If time and space cannot bring themselves into being, then, certainly, any being that is limited to time and space cannot bring itself or time and space and the universe and everything therein, into being.
 Therefore, we must say that this Being is beyond time and space.

 Furthermore, this Being cannot be a limited being with a beginning and an end whose existence is not intrinsic to it.
 A limited being has a beginning and an end.
 Since it has a beginning and an end, it does not have to be.
 Its existence is not intrinsic to it.
 Since its existence is not intrinsic to it, and it has a beginning, this means that before the beginning it did not exist.
 Something that does not exist cannot bring itself or anything else into being.
-Therefore, we must say that this Being is infinite.
-There was no point when it did not exist nor will there ever be a point when it does not exist.
-Its existence is intrinsic to it.
-It must be.
-From this we understand that this Being is the "True Being" whose existence is intrinsic and not dependent on any other being.
+Therefore, we must say that this Being is infinite and unlimited.
+There was no point when this Being does not exist, nor will there ever be a point when this Being does not exist.
+The existence of this Being is intrinsic and must be.
+From this we understand that this Being is the True Being whose existence is intrinsic and not dependent on any other being.

 The existence of the universe, however, is not intrinsic to it.
 It does not have to be and by itself, it cannot be.
-On the contrary, its existence is an anomaly which must be imposed upon it, by this "True Being" whose existence is intrinsic and above time.
-As explained above, it is impossible for a limited being to bring itself into being.
-Only a being who is infinite and whose existence is intrinsic can bring other beings into existence.
-In other words, every being and every form of existence aside from this Infinite Being is a dependant being, rather than an intrinsic one.
-It depends on this Infinite Being for its very existence.
+On the contrary, its existence is an anomaly which must be imposed upon it, by this True Being" whose existence is intrinsic and who is above time.
+As explained above, it is impossible for a limited being to bring itself into existence.
+Only an unlimited Being who is truly infinite and whose existence is intrinsic can bring other beings into existence.
+In other words, every being and every form of existence aside from this Unlimited Preexistent Intrinsic and Essential Being is a dependant being, rather than an intrinsic one.
+It depends on this Unlimited Preexistent Intrinsic and Essential Being for its very existence.
 Since it cannot exist by itself it is not a true being.
-Its "natural" state, so to speak, is not to exist.
+Its "natural" state, so to speak, is not to be.

-It is clear that everything that exists, aside from this Infinite Being, must have its existence imposed upon it, for its existence is not intrinsic to it.
-On the contrary, its "nature", so to speak, is not to exist.
-Furthermore, if the Infinite Being would stop imposing existence upon the created, it would cease to exist.
+It is clear that everything that exists, except for this Unlimited Preexistent Intrinsic and Essential Being, must have its existence imposed upon it, for its existence is not intrinsic to it.
+On the contrary, its "nature," so to speak, is not to exist.
+Furthermore, if the Unlimited Preexistent Intrinsic and Essential Being would stop imposing existence upon the created being, it would cease to exist.
 This is clearly understood, for as explained, since every limited thing has a beginning and an end, and its existence is not intrinsic to it, it cannot exist by itself.
 Furthermore, as explained above, time and space are also limited and do not have an intrinsic existence.
 Their existence must be imposed upon them.
 Therefore, everything that exists within time and space must certainly be compelled into existence, along with time and space.